-In 2013, the Port Board of Commissioners adopted Ordinance 2013-1 for regulating conduct on Port property in an effort to provide the public with clear rules and regulations that aim to keep all users safe & secure as well as maintain the property in good condition for continued use.
+In 2013, the Port Board of Commissioners adopted Ordinance 2013-1 and amended it on May 21, 2019 creating Ordinance 2019-1 for regulating conduct on Port property in an effort to provide the public with clear rules and regulations that aim to keep all users safe & secure as well as maintain the property in good condition for continued use.

 AN ORDINANCE REGULATING CONDUCT ON